jgorman/stimulus-datatables/README.md

   }

   teardown() {
-    // Any before or after teardown actions. this.log('finished', { controller: this })
+    // Any before or after teardown actions.
+Here we write to console.log. this.log('finished', { dt: this })

     // Call the super method to destroy the DataTable instance. super.teardown()